 More LGBTQIA+ Reading

 The Library’s Research Guide, ‘Gender and Sexuality Protests’, is a gateway to collection items illustrating Australia’s LGBTQIA+ history.
 From Governor Arthur Phillip’s establishment of the death penalty to rid the new colony of perpetrators of, in his opinion, the two crimes deserving of such a fate, murder and sodomy; to ephemera collected during 2017’s Marriage Equality Postal Vote.

 The Library has many more LGBTQIA+ reads, which you can discover at the Pride 2023 Recommendations in the catalogue.
 We also have a book display featuring these titles and more in our Main Reading Room.
-If you’re looking to view a book that’s not on display, register for a Library card to request it ahead of your visit.
+If you’re looking to view a book that’s not on display, join the Library to request it ahead of your visit.